kelwyres/Bactabolize/README.md

 }
 ```

-This spec defines a single media setting, `M9`, to perform FBA.
-The `fba_type` field sets the type of FBA to run; both
+m9_spec.json details: The `fba_type` field sets the type of FBA to run; both
 simple media assessment and identification of potential element sources will be done here.
-The `exchanges` field
+The `atmosphere` allows
-specifies the media and `default_element_sources` specifies the default exchanges to use when assessing potential
+aerobic and anerobic conditions to be tested.
+The `media_type` field specifies the growth media (m9).
-element sources.
-7 common bacterial medias (including TSA, LB, nutrient media, BG11 etc) have been included in the
+`default_element_sources` specifies the default exchanges to replace when assessing potential element sources.

-`FBA_spec_files` directory.
+See `data/fba_specs` directory to find commonly used bacterial medias, or add custom ones.

 ## Troubleshooting models